niclad/express-sanitizer/README.md

 # Express sanitizer middleware
 Express middleware to sanitize JSON responses.

+⚠️ When using this, please thoroughly test your code.
+My personal use case is very limited and I can make no guarantees about the effectivity of this package.

 ⚠️ This will only sanitize responses when sent using `res.json(...)` in Express.

 # Install